saryazdi/Duckietown-Object-Detection-LFV/README.md

 <a name="vehicleavoidance"/>
 <h3>Vehicle Avoidance</h3>
 <ul><li>If we get closer to a vehicle (which is directly in front of us) than some threshold distance, we stop.
-We stay still until the obstalce is no longer in front of us within that threshold distance. </li></ul>
+We stay still until the obstalce is no longer in front of us within that threshold distance.
+In the visualization below, the gray box is the "safety zone" where we stop if an obstacle is within that box.</li></ul>
 <p align="center">
   <img src="https://github.com/saryazdi/Duckietown-Object-Detection-LFV/blob/master/gifs/lfv_sim.gif"/>
 </p>